anacierdem/simpleFastProxy/README.md

 		"rootCAPass": "XXXX" //root CA passphrase
 	}

+Note: To be able to use SSL features, openSSL must be installed on your system. (http://gnuwin32.sourceforge.net/packages/openssl.htm for windows binaries)

 ## CLI

 To run the proxy server from the command line, install it globally and pass a json file name.
 In the json file theremust be an array of two objects.
 The first one will be used as the mainRuleList and second the options object.